strohs/maze-algorithms/README.md

 - [Hunt and Kill Algorithm](https://weblog.jamisbuck.org/2011/1/24/maze-generation-hunt-and-kill-algorithm)
 - [Sidewinder Algorithm](http://weblog.jamisbuck.org/2011/2/3/maze-generation-sidewinder-algorithm)

-And [Dijkstra's Algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) to find the shortest path between two points in a maze.
+Also provided is an example of using [Dijkstra's Algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm), to find the shortest path between two cells in a maze.

 ### Prerequisites
-- Java 14 if you want to run the Java algorithms (although any Java version >= Java 8 should work)
+- Java 8 (or higher) if you want to run the Java code
-- Python 3 (at least 3.8) for the python algorithms
+- Python 3 (at least 3.8) for the python code
 - NodeJs (at least version 11, but older versions may work) for the javascript algorithms
 - Rust (at least version 1.4, but older versions may work) and cargo

 ### Running
 - Java
     - all java code is located in the `java` directory.
-Each algorithm is in its own Java class with a main method, so just run the class directly
+The `com.mazes.Examples` class contains examples of how to run each algorithm, plus how to find the shortest path through a maze.

 - JavaScript (NodeJs)
     - all javascript code is located in the `nodejs` directory, run the main.js file:  `node main.js` to kick off